Anthropohedron/garage/README.md

 new state of the garage door whenever an event changes it.
 It logs to syslog under the `garagemon` process name.
 It also writes to a file in `/var/run` for the controller to read.

-## Services

-The `systemd` directory has example service unit files for the two executables.

 ## Future Work